Home ยป Recipes ยป Popular ยป Baking

 • Vanilla extract

-• Optional – Rice Krispies for a crunch, brown sugar, dark chocolate chips, etc.
+• Optional – Rice Krispies for a crunch, brown sugar, dark chocolate chips, coconut, etc.

 Side view of an easy dessert recipe for christmas on parchment paper with colourful marshmallows.